socketio/socket.io/README.md

     binary is encoded into base64 strings, and decoded when binary types are supported.
   - With browsers that don't support ArrayBuffer, an object { base64: true,
-    data: dataAsBase64String } is emitted in onmessage
+    data: dataAsBase64String } is emitted on the `message` event.

 ## API